 Lee Bowyer played a blinder in taking Charlton to the play-offs last term.

-But the Londoners are cash poor, are rudderless at board level and never look too far away from another crisis while Roland Duchatelet remains at the helm.
+But the the Londoners are cash poor, are rudderless at board level and never look too far away from another crisis while Roland Duchatelet remains at the helm.

 Bowyer defied expectation just a few months ago but the jury is out as to whether he can do it again given the Addicks’ problems.

 Promoted clubs tend to fare well in League One and Accrington have no reason not to feel confident of continuing that trend, despite their tiny budget.